dhoover103/nested-helm-operator/README.md

 If you make changes, such as using a certified image instead, it will be in the newly-(re)built operator image.

 NOTE: Because the operator will only pull this local version, you'll need to update it manually and release an updated operator image if you want to use a newer version of your dependency.
+(In this example, the operator would always deploy v5.11.3 no matter how many updates for mariadb are released)